lyynxxx/stakingnode/System.design/README.md

+As I see there isn't such thing as a security "silver bullet", what solves everything.
+I must assume, my system is not unbreakable, therefore I need to create a few security layer.
+None of the layers itself are enough, but together they can mitigate a lot of the attack vectors.

 # Planing the partitions
-This can be tricky and maybe overkill and may do not make any sense, but as I see there isn't such a thing as a security "silver bullet", what solves everything.
-I must assume, my system is not unbreakable, and need to prepare the system, to make things harder even if someone got access to a shell.
-Planning and hardening the filesystems can mitigate a lot of the attacks and script kiddies even if they got lucky somehow.
+Security begins even before I start the installation.
+During the installation process, I have an option to define the different partitions, filesystem types and sizes.
+I can apply different restrictions or fine tune the behavior of the filesystem.
+Separating the major system folders can help more then most people thinks.

 | Partition | Size | What for |